Aruvaro-Chulvi/OFFLINED/README.md

 -**all_nopic** --> All articles - Full Articles without Images.
 -**all_mini** --> All articles - First section Articles without Images.

+⚠️ Be carefull before downloading huge files to your computer.❗

 **EN (7.042.731 articles):**
   - [wikipedia_en_all_maxi_2025-08.zim](https://download.kiwix.org/zim/wikipedia/wikipedia_en_all_maxi_2025-08.zim) - (116 GB)